-In a Judgment of 24 April 2015, the Council of State declared the agreement of 2013 between Fedasil and the Aliens Office concerning the reception conditions of families with minor children in the Holsbeek open return centre in violation of the 2004 Royal Decree.
+In a Judgment of 24 April 2015, the Council of State declared the agreement of 2013 between Fedasil and the Immigration Office concerning the reception conditions of families with minor children in the Holsbeek open return centre in violation of the 2004 Royal Decree.
 The argument was that it only provides in accommodation for 30 days instead of accommodation according to the needs, health and development of the child.
-Nevertheless, the judgment allowed Fedasil to subcontract their obligation to the Aliens Office.
-In June 2015 the open return centre in Holsbeek was closed due to a lack of staff in detention centres.
-Up until today it has not been reopened.
-The families are now sheltered in "open return houses" organised by the Aliens Office.
+Nevertheless, the judgment allowed Fedasil to subcontract their obligation to the Immigration Office.
+The families are now sheltered in "open return houses" organised by the Immigration Office.
 These houses are used an alternative for detention for families with children as well.
+Holsbeek is currently being used as a detention centre for single women (see Detention: General).